looprock/openvpn_gsuite_auth/README.md

 https://developers.google.com/admin-sdk/directory/v1/quickstart/python

+Once you've run the quickstart project, copy the (credentials/token).json files into /etc/openvpn

 NOTE: I wasn't able to generate a token with the go example but was able to with python

 ## dynamodb setup